2020-21 Planning Guide

 Which Counsellor Should You See?

 Guidance counsellors continue to be available to students requiring support.
-Please email your guidance counselllor to set up a phone or skype conversation.
-We will be sharing some mental health supports to our students and their famlilies.
+Please email your guidance counsellor to set up a phone or skype conversation.
+We will be sharing some mental health supports to our students and their families.